Infineon/XMC-for-Arduino/arm/README.md

 # Infineon's XMC Microcontroller Boards for Arduino

 ```
+Important Information:
+Arduino 1.8.0 IDE might have problems with the XMC-for-Arduino releases.
+Please update to the newest one.

 Initial Note: There will be soon changes due to hardware/license/issue/other/your changes,
 please regard this kindly as an inital release to integrate our XMC boards into your favorite IDE.
 We want you to have the best experience for fair contribution and collaboration here as this is